Fr0sT-Brutal/awesome-pascal/README.md

 * [TRegExpr](http://regexpstudio.com/TRegExpr/TRegExpr.html) - Easy to use and powerful tool for sophisticated search and substitutioning and for template-based text input check.

-* [OnGuard](http://sourceforge.net/projects/tponguard) is a library to create demo versions of your Borland Delphi & C++Builder applications.
+* [OnGuard](http://sourceforge.net/projects/tponguard) ([Alternate](https://github.com/TurboPack/OnGuard-VCL) and maintained version for recent compiler version only) is a library to create demo versions of your Borland Delphi & C++Builder applications.
 Create demo versions that are time-limited, feature-limited, limited to a certain number of uses, or limited to a certain # of concurrent network users.
+// *Second link points to an adapted version for newest compiler versions.*

 * [StringSimilarity](http://code.google.com/p/theunknownones) is a package designed for some fuzzy and phonetic string comparison algorithms.
 So far implemented are the following algorithms: DamerauLevenshtein, Koelner Phonetik, SoundEx, Metaphone, DoubleMetaphone, NGram, Dice, JaroWinkler, NeedlemanWunch, SmithWatermanGotoh, MongeElkan.